Things to do in Asturias? Taste the Asturian Cider!

 The People of Asturias

 First, the people.
 I mean, honestly…isn’t this true of any place you fall in love with?
 It’s hard to fall for a region or culture when the people aren’t great.
 Now, to be fair since most of the tourists in Asturias are from other parts of Spain there is not a lot of English spoken here.
 It’s often easy to mistake language difficulty with rudeness, so be careful with this!
 But as long as you try and use your trusty Google Translate app (download the language while on wifi so you can use it offline too) and don’t expect them to conform to you and your culture you’ll be just fine.
 I promise.
+Because one of the best things to do in Asturias is to get to know the people…so if you don’t persevere you’ll be missing out!

 I wouldn’t be doing my job spreading the good word about craft alcohol if I didn’t convince you to put Asturias on your must-visit list!